Quart-Addons/quart-mongo/docs/references/logo.rst

 Logo
 ====

-The [EXTENSION NAME HERE] was created from the Quart logo, which was created by by Vic Shóstak, @koddr,
+The Quart-Mongo was created from the Quart logo, which was created by by Vic Shóstak, @koddr,
 `Quart-Logo <https://github.com/koddr/quart-logo>`_.

 .. image:: ../_static/logo.png
-   :alt: [EXTENSION NAME HERE] Logo
+   :alt: Quart-Mongo Logo

 |

 .. image:: ../_static/logo_short.png
-   :alt: [EXTENSION NAME HERE] Logo Short
+   :alt: Quart-Mongo Logo Short